-Is the constant upkeep so terrible, though, when it offers a ton of protection?
+But is the constant upkeep so terrible when it offers a ton of protection?
 We say nope.

-Bougainvillea comes in different varieties; some species are shrubs while others are climbing vines.
-But no matter what you go for, the pronged branches make cool booby traps.
+Bougainvillea comes in different varieties.
+Some species are shrubs, while others are climbing vines.
+Yet no matter what you go for, the pronged branches make cool booby traps.